vmware/vic-product/docs/user_doc/vic_vsphere_admin/retag_appliance.md

 vSphere Integrated Containers Registry implements Docker content trust to sign images.
 As such, the vSphere Integrated Containers appliance requires a specific VM tag to identify it as a content trust source.

-In some cases, you might need to re-tag the appliance VM, for example if the tag has been accidentally deleted.
+In some cases, you might need to re-tag the appliance VM, for example if the tag has been accidentally deleted, or if the tagging of the  VM failed during the first initialization of the appliance.
+If the tagging of the VM failed during initialization, you see the error  `Failed to locate VIC Appliance.
+Please check the vCenter Server provided and try again` in the Getting Started page.

 **Procedure**